SpaceHey

-Spacehey (stylized as SpaceHey) is an English-language online social network operated by the German company tibush GmbH and headquartered in Pfullingen.
+SpaceHey is an English-language online social network operated by the German company tibush GmbH and headquartered in Pfullingen.
 Founded in 2020 by Anton Röhm, the project serves as a homage to social media platform MySpace during its peak in the mid-2000s.
 However, it is not officially affiliated with MySpace.

 History

 Spacehey was created in 2020 by 18-year-old German web developer Anton Röhm.
 Röhm stated that he never personally used MySpace at its peak, due to the fact that he was too young at the time, but added, "Thanks to older friends and the internet, I heard a lot about it.
 I came to the conclusion that you can't find something like this nowadays, where everyone can be this creative".

 On November 26, 2020, Spacehey launched under the domain spacehey.com.
 Three days later Röhm posted it on Product Hunt where it was awarded #1 Product of the Day on the same day.
 Röhm stated that the site had over 10,000 registered users by December 2020 and 100,000 users by February 2021.
 To cope with growing user demand, the site migrated its infrastructure in October 2021.
 In November 2021, registered users had grown to over 300,000.
 The website had about 500,000 users by April 2022.

+Starting July 2025, the website has become inaccessible to people in the United Kingdom due to the Online Safety Act.